mattnite/gyro/README.md

 # Zkg: a Zig Package Manager

 This project is merely a prototype exploring a simple packaging use case for zig, and that's including source from zig-only projects in git repositories.
-It has a lot of limitiations right now, such as `https` only repos and only first order dependencies (no dependencies of dependencies) as it's only a prototype and I want to get feedback from the community.
+Right now it will only fetch using https.

 ## Methodology